Exabyte-io/express/README.md

 ## Contribution

-We welcome feedback and contributions for other not-yet covered cases.
+This repository is an [open-source](LICENSE.md) work-in-progress and we welcome contributions.
 We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as explained in [GitHub Standard Fork and Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).